Fish welfare is sustainable

 “Passion for Salmon” is the keystone on which SalMar’s business rests.
 Our objective is to produce sustainable and healthy protein for an ever-growing global population, while remaining focused on the salmon itself.

 Sustainable salmon farming must be practiced on the salmon’s terms.
-We know that the salmon needs to thrive, in order for us to maximise the value created by our product.
 This means the salmon must come first in all aspects of our activity.

 More than fish health

 SalMar works systematically on measures and routines linked to fish welfare.
 But we also know that each and every choice we make linked to the fish health, also affects the social and environmental conditions of the entire value chain.
 Fish welfare is a good example of the holistic approach of SalMar and explains why sustainable salmon farming must always begin with the salmon.
 Therefore, we link our work with fish welfare to several focus areas for sustainability.
 For instance:

 Nothing compares to the natural habitat, when it comes to thriving and growth of the salmon.
 This inspired our developing of the world’s first ocean-based farming facilities, creating an environment similar to that of a wild salmon.
 At the same time, we show considerable respect for common resources being the basis of our production.
 The following generations must be able to utilise the seas just as us, and SalMar will keep these waters in good condition.
 Our technology is therefore designed to carefully adapt to both the salmon and the environment.